petershin/liferay-learn/docs/courses/latest/en/selling-liferay/level-1-business/tailored-solution-highlights/customer-portals.md

 ![Placed orders list displays orders via integration with a system of record.](./customer-portals/images/04.png)

 Customer portal integration could also involve surfacing key order and invoice data from a back office system of record.
 In many cases, these back office systems don’t provide self-service directly, or the self-service experience leaves much to be desired.
-When using Liferay as a front-end to these back office systems, customers get the right level of access with a consistent user experience and branding.
+When using Liferay as a frontend to these back office systems, customers get the right level of access with a consistent user experience and branding.

 With this in place, the customer portal is a single pane of glass that provides users an unmatched view into their business relationships and reduces friction that might impede future purchases.